 The NWMO's technical program includes planning for the transportation of used nuclear fuel in the future.
-Work to explore technical safety considerations includes refinement and testing of package design including using 'beyond design' scenarios, development of transportation mode and route scenarios, and development of emergency management processes and plans.
+This work includes testing and refinement of package design including consideration of 'beyond design basis' scenarios, development of transportation mode and route scenarios, and development of emergency management processes and plans including for the very unlikely event of a package failure.